 - Proxy type.
-Not available.
+HTTP & HTTPS.

 - ASN/Provider/Carrier.
 Not available.

 When it comes to speed, Storm Proxies performed better than average.
-We checked their speed using the free FOGLDN Proxy Tester.
-You can see the test results in the print screen below.

 Storm Proxies work great with almost all targets, except search engines, but we’ll get to that a bit later.
 As for targets such as Aliexpress, Amazon or Facebook, the results look really good with the average success rate of 85%.